Epigenetics of autoimmune disorders: Hashimoto's thyroiditis

-Hashimoto's thyroiditis is an endocrine disease in which a patient’s immune system attacks their thyroid gland.
-Hashimoto’s thyroiditis usually manifests via hypothyroidism, which is characterized by the build up of white blood cells in the thyroid and the production of thyroid autoantibodies.
-Research suggests a strong genetic susceptibility when it comes to autoimmune thyroid diseases like Hashimoto’s thyroiditis as well as an epigenetic role in the pathology of Hashimoto’s thyroiditis.
+Hashimoto's thyroiditis is an endocrine disease in which a patient's immune system attacks their thyroid gland.
+Hashimoto's thyroiditis usually manifests via hypothyroidism, which is characterized by the build up of white blood cells in the thyroid and the production of thyroid autoantibodies.
+Research suggests a strong genetic susceptibility when it comes to autoimmune thyroid diseases like Hashimoto's thyroiditis as well as an epigenetic role in the pathology of Hashimoto's thyroiditis.
 The thyroglobulin (Tg) gene, a gene involved in the synthesis of the thyroid hormones, thyroxine and triiodothyronine, plays an important role in the pathogenesis of Hashimoto's thyroiditis.
 In those with Hashimoto's, an alteration in the histone methylation pattern at the thyroglobulin (Tg) promoter has observed causing decreased gene expression and thus decreased production of thyroid hormones.
 IRF-1 is a transcription factor for Tg whose binding is impacted by histone methylation patterns.

 Skewed X chromosome inactivation has also been implicated in autoimmune thyroid diseases.
 X chromosome inactivation is a process by which one of the two X chromosomes in females is silenced by being converted into transcriptionally inactive heterochromatin.
 Skewed X chromosome inactivation is an imbalance in the amount of inactivation that occurs between maternal and paternal X chromosomes leading to the favoring of expression of one X chromosome over the other.
 In studies of Graves' and Hashimoto's disease, the skew of X chromosome inactivation towards one X chromosome over another in the same tissue is markedly high compared to the control without Graves' or Hashimoto's disease; however, it is not clear why preferential expression of a single X chromosome increases the risk of these diseases.
-Skewed X chromosome activation in one study defined it to be a 80:20 ratio of activation of one X chromosome over another in the same tissue.
+Skewed X chromosome activation in one study defined it to be an 80:20 ratio of activation of one X chromosome over another in the same tissue.
 In Turner syndrome, a chromosomal abnormality in which a person exhibits X chromosome monosomy, patients are at a great risk of developing autoimmune thyroid disease since their genotype mimics an extreme form of X chromosome inactivation since there is only one X chromosome that can be expressed.
 Though there is no definite mechanism by which skewed X chromosome inactivation influences autoimmune thyroid disease, one possibility being studied is that skewed XCI in the thymus may lead to a lack of thymic expression, ultimately leading to inadequate T cell deletion.
-X chromosome inactivation is a common and widely-studied epigenetic phenomenon.
+X chromosome inactivation is a common and widely studied epigenetic phenomenon.